junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He waves a hand.
 Rowena is the first to get thrown out and crash through the opposite wall, landing right on the stage under the spotlight.

-The crowd bursts into cheers and shouting.
-The sound of yelling and whistle is so loud that Dean and Sam feel their ears are going to bleed just by the volume of it.
+The crowd bursts into cheers and shouts.
+The sound of yelling and whistling is so loud that Dean and Sam feel their ears are going to bleed just from the volume of it.

 Lucifer steps over the broken wall right after Rowena.
 The screaming is overwhelming, so high-pitched and loud that they finally realize why this has to be held in the middle of a desert.